 Guided by Canal Guides

-The Grand Surrey Canal – Royal Navy Victualling Yard & Greenland Dock walk takes place at 2.30 pm on Sunday, April 7 and at 2.30 pm on Sunday, October 6.
+The Grand Surrey Canal – Royal Navy Victualling Yard & Greenland Dock walk takes place at 2.30 pm on Sunday, October 6.

 Meeting place is Surrey Quays Overground Station.

 If you can't make one of the regularly scheduled, just-turn-up, public Grand Surrey Canal walks do think about booking one as a private tour.
 If you go private you can have the Grand Surrey Canal Walk – or any other London Walk – on a day and at a time that suits your convenience.
 We'll tailor it to your requirements.
 Ring Fiona or Noel or Mary on 020 7624 3978 or email us at firstname.lastname@example.org and we'll set it up and make it happen for you.
 A private London Walk – they're good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.